YashBhardwaj-Code/Projects/README.md

 # Projects
-A collection of my projects.
+This folder is a basic collection of a few of my projects.